 The Charles W. Durham School of Architectural Engineering and Construction offers students an education that opens up a full range of professional opportunities in the construction industry.
 The two bachelor’s degree options, Construction Engineering and Construction Management, are described in further detail below.

-Construction engineering (CONE) is a program of the Charles W. Durham School of Architectural Engineering and Construction.
+Construction engineering (CONE) is a program of the Charles W. Durham School of Architectural Engineering and Construction located at Nebraska Hall on the City Campus in Lincoln and at the Peter Kiewit Institute (PKI) on the Scott campus in Omaha.
 The Construction Engineering major integrates engineering, construction and management courses.
 This program is designed for persons fulfilling the construction industry’s need for licensed professional engineers.
-It resembles the construction management program but provides a greater emphasis on engineering, scientific, and technical courses to meet requirements for licensure as a professional engineer.
-The courses focus on the application of engineering principles to solve real-world construction problems.
+Courses focus on the application of engineering principles to solve real-world construction problems.
+They include instruction in civil engineering, structural principles, material testing and evaluation, project management, computer-assisted design, 3D animation, sustainability and graphic communication.

-The Durham School Construction Engineering program is accredited by EAC-ABET, Inc.
+The Durham School Construction Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, Inc.

 The educational objectives of the Construction Engineering program are to produce graduates who will (in three to five years after graduation):